 Intranet Innovations 2009: insights into this year’s winners

 The 2009 Intranet Innovation Award winners were unveiled in Sydney on 5 November 2009.
-There’s a wealth of great screenshots, information, tips and advice in the 2009 Awards report, which you can find on the Step Two Designs website.
+There’s a wealth of great screenshots, information, tips and advice in the Intranet Innovations bundle, which you can find on the Step Two Designs website.
 This article summarises the winners and hits on some of the key themes identified this year.

 CRSNet’s SAP integration is exceptionally well executed